 Last up: the garnish!
 There are two classic garnish options for a classic martini: with an olive and with a lemon twist!
 Here’s what we prefer:

 - Our top choice: lemon twist!
 The lemon peel adds a citrus zing that lends just the right flavor nuance.
 Here’s how to “express” citrus onto a cocktail: first squeeze the lemon peel over the drink to release the oils.
 Then gently run the peel around the edge of the glass.
 This gives the first sip a refreshing lemon perfume!

 - When serving it “Dirty”: an olive.
 We like to use the olive for serving a Dirty Martini: with olive juice!
 The briny tang rounds out the flavor.
 See the recipe below for the Dirty variation.

 And that’s it: how to make a perfect martini!
 Let us know your thoughts in the comments below…because we know you have them.

 There are hundreds of ways to serve a martini!
 We hope you’ll enjoy this classic dry martini.
-But after you’ve made it once, here are a few variations to try:
+But after you’ve made it once, here are a few more types of martinis to try:

 - Vesper Martini Invented by James Bond, it’s become a true classic!
-Crisp and herbal, it stars Lillet Blanc with gin and vodka.
+It stars Lillet Blanc.

 - Gibson Cocktail The same as a martini…except for the garnish!